 in Other products gross profit" scores as an "Incremental Cost" on the

-examples above presented a business case with two action
+examples above present a business case with two action

 scenarios, where one is the baseline or "Business as Usual" and the

 other a "Proposal."
-In that situation two full value scenarios called
+Know to two full-value scenarios call

 for one incremental cash flow statement.
 Very often, however, several

-different possible actions are under consideration, and the business
+different possible actions are in view, and the business

 Net Cash Flow

-Analysis will begin with the full value cash flow statements for the two scenarios which, as the graph shows, reveal larger three-year net cash flow for the proposal scenario than for business as usual:
+Cash flow analysis begins with the full-value cash flow statements for the two scenarios.
+Exhibit 4 reveals larger three-year net cash flow for the Proposal Scenario then for Business as Usual:

 Return on Investment (ROI)